 In addition to being there to celebrate the good times, friends at work offer a priceless support system when things get tough.
-Sixty-one percent of employees mentioned support from their colleagues at work was instrumental in helping them through life's challenges.
+61% of employees mentioned support from their colleagues at work was instrumental in helping them through life's challenges.

 It's important to identify and praise members of your team who regularly offer their support to others.
 These people are bringing an incalculable value to your organization, and it's important to let them know that.